Nicholas Dopuch

-Nicholas Dopuch (15 November 1929 – 4 February 2018) was an American accounting researcher and educator.
+Nicholas Dopuch (November 15, 1929 – February 4, 2018) was an American accounting researcher and educator.
 He was a professor at Olin Business School at Washington University in St. Louis.

 In 2006, Dopuch was named to the Accounting Hall of Fame.

 His 1993 article, "A Perspective on Cost Drivers" (The Accounting Review, Vol. 88, No. 3), is an example of why Dopuch was named to the Accounting Hall of Fame.
-All serious management accounting researchers should read and embrace this concise classic.